OpenEvalProject/evals/manuscripts/elife-68799/v1/manuscript.md

 The DEPTOR linker (residues 228–323) was purified from a 6 L culture of C41(DE3)RIPL cells transformed with plasmid pOPL159, grown to OD600 = 0.8 and induced with 0.3 mM IPTG at 16°C for 18 hr.
 The His6-tagged protein was purified by affinity chromatography on Ni-NTA agarose beads (Qiagen 30230) and cleaved on beads with TEV protease o/n at 4°C. The cleaved protein was diluted with 1 vol of 50 mM Tris pH8, 1 mM TCEP (to achieve ~ 50 mM NaCl) and loaded on a 5 mL HiTrapQ column equilibrated in 50 mM HEPES pH8, 25 mM NaCl, 1 mM TCEP.
 The flow-through fraction containing DEPTOR linker was concentrated in a 3K Amicon Ultra-15 concentrator and further purified by gel filtration on Superdex 75 16/60 column equilibrated in 50 mM HEPES pH 8, 100 mM NaCl, 1 mM TCEP.

-## DEPTOR PDZ homology model generation by NMR
+#### DEPTOR PDZ homology model generation by NMR

 All NMR data sets were collected at 278K using Bruker Avance II+ 700 MHz or 600MHz Avance III spectrometers with TCI triple resonance cryoprobes unless otherwise stated.
 All samples were prepared with 5% D2O as a lock solvent, at pH 8 with 50 mM HEPES and 200 mM NaCl.

 1H-15N BEST-TROSY (band selective excitation short transients-transverse relaxation optimized spectroscopy) were collected for all samples using an optimized pulse sequence (Favier and Brutscher, 2011).
 The assignment of backbone HN, N and Cα,Cβ resonances of the 190 µM 13C/15N DEPTOR PDZ (residues 324–409) sample was completed using the following 3D datasets acquired as pairs to provide own and preceding carbon connectivities.
 In most cases the amide proton and nitrogen dimension were taken from the 1H-15N BEST-TROSY experiment: HNCO, HN(CA)CO, CBCA(CO)NH and HNCACB, which were used as experimental pairs with 1024, 64 and 110 complex points in the proton nitrogen and carbon dimensions, respectively.
 Partial Hα, Hβ side-chain chemical shift assignments were obtained from an HBHA(CO)NH spectrum collected with 1024, 64, and 110 complex points in the proton, nitrogen and the second proton dimensions, respectively.
 Assignment of the carbon side-chain resonances was completed with HC(C)H- and (H)CCH-TOCSY experiments (also collected with 1024, 64, and 110 points).
 These assignments enabled the analysis of a limited set of through space connectivities from 15N and 13C edited NOESY experiments both acquired with a mixing time of 120 ms and collected with 2048, 60/80, and 160 points in the proton, nitrogen/carbon, and second proton dimensions, respectively.
 All data were processed using Topspin 3.1 (Bruker, RRID:SCR_014227) and analyzed using NMRFAM-Sparky (Lee et al., 2015, RRID:SCR_014228).
 The backbone assignment was aided using MARS (Jung and Zweckstetter, 2004).
 The assigned backbone chemical shifts were used to guide calculation of a structural model of the PDZ domain using POMONA/CS-RosettaCM (Shen and Bax, 2015).
 Including a limited number of long-distance NOE restraints further refined the model; these restraints were curated so that they were from amino acids three or more residues apart as previously described (Raman et al., 2010).

-## NMR dynamics characterization and binding experiments
+#### NMR dynamics characterization and binding experiments

 The dynamic properties of the DEPTOR PDZ protein were investigated using standard Bruker 15N T1, T2 and 15N{1H}NOE [heteronuclearNOE] experiments.
 T1 relaxation times were calculated using delays of 10, 20, 40, 80, 160, 320, 640, 1280, and 2000 ms and T2 relaxation times with delays of 16.9, 33.8, 67.6, 101.4, 135.2, 169.0, 202.8, and 253.5 ms, collected with 3 s relaxation delays.
 Peak intensities and curve fitting were calculated using Sparky.
 The heteronuclearNOE experiment was collected as a pseudo 3D spectrum, using a 120° proton pulse train with a 5 ms delay for a total of 5 s, with interleaved on and off resonance saturation.
 The hetNOE values were calculated from peak intensities according to the equation Ion /I off.

 To observe the interaction of DEPTOR PDZ with mTORC1, 32 µM of 2H,13C,15N DEPTOR PDZ was added to 3.2 µM of the mTORC1 complex, with the excess PDZ shifting the equilibrium towards a higher percentage of bound state.
 Here, binding is observed as a residual effect in the unbound pool of PDZ and is manifested as line broadening in the 1H-15N HSQC experiment when compared to free DEPTOR PDZ only.
 The 15N-1H HSQC experiment was used here instead of the 1H-15N BEST-TROSY to avoid potential solvent exchange bias.
 Peaks heights were normalized to the signal of the C-terminal residue before the ratio calculated.
 Peaks that had reduced relative intensity define the interaction surface for the PDZ domain.

 Structural differences between the DEPTOR PDZ domain and the DEPTOR linker-PDZ construct were first identified by chemical shift perturbations in 1H-15N BEST-TROSY experiments.
-In the absence of a complete linker-PDZ assignment each signal of the linker-PDZ spectrum from a 114 μM sample was compared with that of the assigned PDZ domain collected under the same conditions, giving a weighted chemical shift perturbation calculated by Amin et al., 2013; Rowe et al., 2009:Δδtotal=δH2+δN520.5with the smallest perturbation reported as a minimal chemical shift perturbation map (Muskett et al., 1998; Williamson et al., 1997).
+In the absence of a complete linker-PDZ assignment each signal of the linker-PDZ spectrum from a 114 μM sample was compared with that of the assigned PDZ domain collected under the same conditions, giving a weighted chemical shift perturbation calculated by Amin et al., 2013; Rowe et al., 2009:

+$$
+Δ\deltatotal=\deltaH^{2}+\frac{\deltaN}{5}^{2}^{0.5}
+$$

+with the smallest perturbation reported as a minimal chemical shift perturbation map (Muskett et al., 1998; Williamson et al., 1997).

 Both the mTOR-FRB domain and the DEPTOR linker construct were assigned in order to identify residues involved in the binding interaction.
 FRB assignments were obtained at 293K and transferred to the 278K spectra using a temperature titration.
 The backbone assignment of the 70 µM FRB sample (residues 2015–2114) was completed using 3D HNCO, HN(CA)CO and HNCACB, CBCA(CO)NH experimental pairs - all collected with 1024, 64, and 96 points in the proton, nitrogen and carbon dimensions respectively and with 20–40% non-uniform sampling (NUS).
 Data were processed using NMRPipe (Delaglio et al., 1995) including compressed sensing for data reconstruction (Kazimierczuk and Orekhov, 2011) and analyzed as above for the PDZ data.
 A 140 µM 15N/13C DEPTOR linker (228-323) construct was assigned using the same experiment pairs as above, supplemented with HN(COCA)NNH and HN(CA)NNH experiments (2048, 64, and 80 points in the proton, nitrogen, and carbon dimensions, and 25% NUS) to provide sequential N,N connectivities.
 Carbon-detect 3D experiments, in recent years established for the assignment of disordered proteins due to their superior resolution, allowed the completion of the sequential assignment including proline connectivities.
 Carbon-detect 3D experiment pairs (HCA)CON and (HCA)NCO were collected with up to 1024, 128, and 80 complex points in the carbonyl-carbon, nitrogen, and indirect aliphatic-carbon dimensions respectively, whereas the CBCACON and CBCANCO pair was acquired with 1024, 72, and 80 points in carbonyl-carbon, nitrogen, and indirect aliphatic-carbon dimensions.